jump-dev/JuMP.jl/docs/src/solvers.md

   modifications are directly applied to the MOI backend thus expecting the backend to support such modifications.

-While this allows JuMP API to to be a thin wrapper on top of the solver API, as mentioned in the last point above, this seems rather demanding on the solver.
+While this allows JuMP to be a thin wrapper on top of the solver API, as mentioned in the last point above, this seems rather demanding on the solver.
 Indeed, while some solvers support incremental building of the model and modifications before and after solve, other solvers only support the model being copied at once before solve.
 Moreover it seems to require all solvers to implement all possible reformulations independently which seems both very